Monday, July 21, 2025

 CLICK HERE for a link to the the British medical paper - the "Cass Report" - mentioned above.
 CLICK HERE for a helpful summary of that from Rebecca MacLaughlin, a favorite mother/speaker/theologian of mine.

-We will/do all have family, friends, neighbors, congregation members who have been told or will pass along the "transition or death" statement.
-It may not be helpful or appreciated to be argumentative in response, but I want you, the reader, to know for yourself that this statement has no evidence.
+We all will or do have family, friends, neighbors, or congregation members who have been told or will pass along the "transition or death" statement.
+How would I recommend you respond when that happens to you?

 I hope you will join me in that, or at least pray for me as I step out in that journey.